mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

   during the SSL handshake to protect against man-in-the-middle (MITM) attacks.

 * This ARM does not include support for HTTPS connections from the master to the agent, such as kick.
-Secure master to agent communication may, in theory, be achieved via a Kerberos/GSSAPI compatible message bus and MCollective, though this ARM does not provide any information on how to configure and use MCollective.
+Secure master to agent communication may be possible via a Kerberos/GSSAPI compatible message bus and MCollective, though this ARM does not provide any information on how to configure and use MCollective.

 * This ARM does not describe how to correctly configure GSSAPI or otherwise setup Kerberos infrastructure.